balderdashy/sails-docs/reference/ModelMethods.md

 + **id** - the `id` attribute of the model instance
 + **verb**  - `"updated"` (a string)
 + **data** - an object-- the attributes that were updated

-When your app is running in the `development` environment, the default implementation of publishUpdate will also broadcast a `debug` event to all connected sockets with the following properties:
++ **previous** - an object--if present, the previous values of the updated attributes

-+ **id** - the `id` attribute of the model instance
+#### `changes`
-+ **verb**  - `"update"` (a string)
+This should be an object containing any changed attributes and their new values.

-+ **data** - an object-- the attributes that were updated
+#### `request`
-+ **model** - the name of the model class (a string)
+If this argument is included then the socket attached to that request will *not* receive the notification.

-`changes` should be an object containing any changed attributes and their new values.  `changes` may also contain a `__previous__` property containing an object with the original values of the attributes.
-This is used by the default `publishUpdate` implementation to determine whether to send out notifications to associated models (see the discussion of `noReverse` below).
+#### `options.previous`

-If the `request` argument is included then the socket attached to that request will `not` receive the notification.
+If the `options` object contains a `previous` property, it is expected to be a representation of the model instance's attributes *before* they were updated.
+This may be used to determine whether or not to publish additional messages (see the `options.noReverse` flag below for more info).

-#### The `noReverse` flag
+#### `options.noReverse`

-The default implementation of `publishUpdate` will check whether any associated records were affected by the update, and possibly send out additional notifications.
+The default implementation of `publishUpdate` will, if `options.previous` is present, check whether any associated records were affected by the update, and possibly send out additional notifications.
 For example, if a `Pet` model has an `owner` attribute that is associated with the `User` model so that a user may own several pets, and the data sent with the call to `publishUpdate` indicates that the value of a pet's `owner` changed, then an additional `publishAdd` or `publishRemove` call may be made.
-To suppress these notifications, set the `noReverse` flag to `true`.
+To suppress these notifications, set the `options.noReverse` flag to `true`.
 In general, you should not have to set this flag unless you are writing your own implementation of `publishUpdate` for a model.

 ### Example Usage